 Below is some advice to help you make the most of your Grave Tales and Hidden Histories Walking Tour experiences.

-TIP #2: Grave Tales are tremendously popular and typically sell out well in advance.
-If you want to go on one, book your spot as soon as you can!
+TIP #2: The tours are tremendously popular and typically sell out well in advance.
+Book your spot as soon as you can if you want to go on one!

 TIP #3: Fort Langley is a great place to visit any time of the year.
 Don’t just go on the walking tours.
-Visit the fort too if you haven’t already done so!
+Visit the fort too if you haven’t done so recently.

 TIP #4: Did you know that you can also stay overnight at the fort?
 You can!
 Inside the historic site there are oTENTiks which are like fancy cabin-like tents.
 They can be rented between the beginning of May and early October.
-To learn more about these visit the Parks Canada website.
+Visit the Parks Canada website to learn more about these.

 TIP #5: In addition to the walking tours, the fort also hosts other events at different times of the year.
-These include Vive les Voyageurs in January, Brigade Days on the BC Day Long Weekend in the summer, the Fort Langley Cranberry Festival in October, and Heritage Holidays during the Christmas season.
-To learn about these and other seasonal activities at the fort, see the Fort Langley Website’s Events Page.
-The Fort Langley Jazz Festival hosts concerts there sometimes too.
+These include Vive les Voyageurs in January, National Indigenous Peoples Day in June, and Brigade Days on the BC Day Long Weekend in the summer.
+There is also the Fort Langley Cranberry Festival in October and Heritage Holidays during the Christmas season.
+See the Fort Langley Website’s Events Page to learn about these and other seasonal activities at the fort.

 Halloween in the Lower Mainland